Third World (band): 1980s

-In 1983, Third World had cross-over success on the UK jazz-funk scene with their reggae single "Lagos Jump" largely thanks to Robbie Vincent and Jeff Young who played the 12-inch version on their Radio London shows.
+In 1983, Third World had crossover success on the UK jazz-funk scene with their reggae single "Lagos Jump" largely thanks to Robbie Vincent and Jeff Young who played the 12-inch version on their Radio London shows.
 The track also became popular on the London club scene and in particular at Flicks in Dartford.

 Telstar Records released a double-album compilation in 1983 which collected up all the mainstream club extended versions and remixes by artists and groups that had enjoyed relatively good UK chart success between 1981 and 1983.
 Entitled In the Groove, the compilation's lead track on Part Two was Third World's extended version of "Dancing on the Floor (Hooked on Love)".
 The track had originally been released in 1981 in 7-inch edited and 12-inch extended versions, and included on Third World's Rock the World album.
 With the release of the Telstar compilation, this brought about an upsurge of interest in Third World's dancefloor output and certainly paved the way for the next two years recordings with Columbia Records (CBS).

 In 1985, the group's focus steered by a shifting music scene, brought about a stylistic change in musical direction with the release of "Sense of Purpose".
 The single was released as a 7-inch edit and 12-inch extended version and later was reissued as a Shep Pettibone club remix.
 Whilst the single was popular, it only made the lower ends of the UK charts.
-The 12-inch extended version was released with an instrumental plus the full length version of their 1983 cross-over hit "Lagos Jump" which almost certainly boosted the sales of "Sense of Purpose".
+The 12-inch extended version was released with an instrumental plus the full length version of their 1983 crossover hit "Lagos Jump" which almost certainly boosted the sales of "Sense of Purpose".

-Also in 1985, "Now That We've Found Love" was back in the UK charts again as Paul Hardcastle decided to release a club remix but as with the case of his D-Train remix putting the Hardcastle signature sound of electronic keyboards on the track and reverbing the opening vocal.
+In the same year, "Now That We've Found Love" returned to the UK charts again as Paul Hardcastle decided to release a club remix, similar to his D-Train remix, putting the Hardcastle signature sound of electronic keyboards on the track and reverbing the opening vocal.
 Whilst the remix was a UK hit, the remix had seemingly lost its reggae roots and the Hardcastle remix has since largely been forgotten in the decades that have followed.
 The result being that most DJs and radio stations have returned to the original reggae version.

+Amid claims of artistic differences, "Carrot" split from the band in the mid-1980s.
+The resulting five-piece band then went on to record more commercial albums such as Sense of Purpose, Reggae Ambassador, Forbidden Love, and Committed.